linhbngo/cloudlab-analysis/README.md

 # Environment

-To set up the environment, latest version of Anaconda 3 is needed.
-Inside Anaconda Navigator, the new environment uses Python 3.6.
+To set up the environment, latest version of Anaconda 2 is needed.
+Inside Anaconda Navigator, the new environment uses Python 2.7.
 The following libraries are needed:

 pdfminer
 ```
-  conda install -c conda-forge pdfminer3k
+  conda install -c conda-forge pdfminer
 ```

 nltk